Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model Realization: Discussion

 \section{Discussion}

-In this paper, for the first time in the literature to date, we have explicitly studied the global symmetry action on non-Abelian anyons in an SET phase---the $S_3$ quantum double phase enriched by the EM-exchange symmetry.
-We discovered the phenomenon of nonlinear symmetry fragmentation by exemplifying how $D(S_3)$ non-Abelian anyons's internal spaces are rearranged and decomposed into nonlinear irreducible representations of the EM-exchange (a $\Z_2$) symmetry.
-This phenomenon is not unique to the $S_3$ quantum double phase enriched by the EM-exchange symmetry but ubiquitous in SET phases involving non-Abelian topological phases.
-A recent work\cite{lo2025} shows that the $D(S_3)$ non-Abelian anyons can support universal quantum computation.
-Since now we have a finer understanding of how such anyons behave in a richer phase---the $D(S_3)$ enriched by the EM-exchange symmetry, it would be interesting to explore the utility of nonlinear symmetry fragmentation for topological quantum computation, such as improving gate and/or algorithm efficiency by harnessing the power of global symmetries.
+In this paper, for the first time in the literature to date, we have explicitly studied the global symmetry action on nonabelian anyons in an SET phase -- the $D(S_3)$ phase enriched by the EM-exchange symmetry.
+We discovered the phenomenon of nonlinear symmetry fragmentation by showcasing how $D(S_3)$ nonabelian anyons's internal spaces are rearranged and decomposed into nonlinear irreducible representations of the EM-exchange (a $\Z_2$) symmetry.
+This phenomenon is not unique to this example but ubiquitous in SET phases involving nonabelian topological orders.
+A recent work\cite{lo2025} shows that the $D(S_3)$ nonabelian anyons can support universal quantum computation.
+Since now we have a finer understanding of how such anyons behave in a richer phase -- the $D(S_3)$ phase enriched by the EM-exchange symmetry, one may further explore the utility of nonlinear symmetry fragmentation for topological quantum computation, such as improving gate and/or algorithm efficiency by harnessing the power of global symmetries.

-Furthermore, we have not seen a non-Abelian topological phase enriched by a non-Abelian global symmetry.
-A possible example is the $D_4$ quantum double phase enriched by the permutation symmetry $S_3$.
-It would be illuminating to study the interplay between the non-Abelian anyons and the non-Abelian global symmetry in such examples.
-Even more exotically, if a non-Abelian topological phase is endowed with not a group but an an algebraic global symmetry, how would the non-Abelian anyons therein transform under the global symmetry?
+It would be an illuminating future work to study the interplay between nonabelian anyons and nonabelian global symmetry, which would arise in for example the $D_4$ quantum double phase enriched by the permutation symmetry $S_3$.
+Even more fascinating to study is: If a nonabelian topological phase is endowed with not a group but an an algebraic global symmetry, how would the nonabelian anyons therein transform under the global symmetry?
 How would the concept of nonlinear symmetry fragmentation be generalised in such cases?